David Nye (judge)

-David Charles Nye (born October 10, 1958) is an American lawyer and jurist who is the Chief United States district judge of the U.S. District Court for the District of Idaho.
+David Charles Nye (born October 10, 1958) is an American lawyer and jurist who is the chief United States district judge of the United States District Court for the District of Idaho.
 He was a state court judge for Idaho's Sixth District Court from 2007 to 2017, and before that spent twenty years in private practice in Idaho.

 Early life and education

 Nye was born in 1958 in Lynwood, California.
 He graduated from Brigham Young University (BYU) in 1982 with a Bachelor of Arts in English literature.
 He worked for Swire's Coca-Cola bottling plant in Salt Lake City, then attended BYU's J. Reuben Clark Law School, graduating in 1986 with a Juris Doctor degree.

 Career

-Nye began his legal career in 1986 in Idaho at Burley, as a law clerk to Judge George G. Granata of the state's Fifth District Court.
+Nye began his legal career in 1986 in Burley, Idaho as a law clerk to Judge George G. Granata of the state's Fifth District Court.
 The following year, he joined the law firm of Merrill & Merrill in Pocatello as an associate.
 He became a partner in 1989, specialized in medical malpractice and insurance law, and stayed with the firm until 2007.

-In 2007, Nye became a judge in the Sixth Judicial District and presided over civil and criminal matters for ten years.